danielspofford/blogposts/posts/aws-iot-elixir-nerves.md

 need to talk to NervesHub.
 For this you can leverage the Elixir library aptly named `NervesHub`.
-This will allow your device to maintain a websocket connection to the NervesHub service to allow real-time pushes of firmware and facilitate useful metadata like whether a device is currently online or not (this uses the Phoenix framework's Presence feature).
+This will allow your device to maintain a websocket connection to the NervesHub service to allow real-time pushes of firmware and facilitate useful metadata like whether a device is currently online or not.

 This always-on connection may be restrictive contextually if you have strict power or bandwidth concerns.
 In which case you simply do not leverage the